 I’ve always been in the gray zone regarding being a “night owl” or “early bird”.
 The term “always exhausted pigeon” really could apply to my life.

-I know for sure that I’ve never enjoyed waking up for school at 6 AM and my brain literally are shutting off after 10 PM.
+I know for sure that I’ve never enjoyed waking up for school at 6 AM and my brain literally is shutting off after 10 PM.
 At the same time, I enjoy nights out with my friends and rolling in my bed at 3 AM feels okay.
 And waking for an early flight is YES YES YES (well, maybe not that passionately tho).

 I do think there are pros and cons of both – early rising and late nights.
 But at some point in my life, I figured out that waking up early is something I want to give a try to so I did.
+Besides that, 5 AM club is a real thing!

 One of the things to notice is that I have a very flexible schedule.
 And one of the reasons WHY I love waking up early by now is because I can actually schedule morning hours for me and myself only.